Best Corn Chowder Recipe

 Jump to Recipe

-Soup season is here!
-My favorite soup to start the season is corn chowder.
+My favorite way to start soup season is with this corn chowder recipe.
 It’s comforting and hearty, yet packed with veggies and sweet corn that keep the taste of summer alive a little longer.
-Better yet, this chowder is easy to make!
+Better yet, it is easy to make!

 CHOWDAH, as they say here in New England, is a creamy soup, sometimes loaded with seafood and sometimes loaded with veggies.
 This corn chowder is packed with…you guessed it…CORN!
 It’s the perfect soup to make this time of year because fresh corn is still available.

-This corn chowder recipe includes smoky bacon (because bacon and corn are like PB&J) and diced potatoes in a creamy but not-to-thick base.
+This corn chowder recipe includes smoky bacon (because bacon and corn are like PB&J) and diced potatoes in a creamy but not-too-thick base.
 Whether you’re from New England or not, this corn chowder is just the thing the doctor ordered for this time of year!
+Also, you have to try my Fish Chowder that’s just as amazing.

 Making a big pot takes an hour and you’ll be able to enjoy it all week long!
 Add shredded Juicy Baked Chicken Breast to your chowder for extra protein.